marp-team/marp-core/README.md

 $$
 ```

-If not declared, Marp Core will use MathJax to render math.
-But we recommend to declare the library whenever to use math typesetting.
+For deterministic rendering, we recommend declaring the library whenever you use math typesetting.

 > [!WARNING]
 > The declaration of math library is given priority over [`math` JS constructor option](#math-constructor-option), but you cannot turn on again via `math` global directive if disabled math typesetting by the constructor.